MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/theme.md

        Selecting a theme in **Preferences**
     :::image-end:::

-## Changing theme from the command menu
+### Changing theme from the command menu

 You can also use the [Command Menu][DevtoolsCommandMenu] to change themes.

 1. [Open the Command Menu][DevtoolsCommandMenu].
 1. Type the word **theme**.
-1. Choose the command for the theme you want to use, for example **Switch To Abyss theme**
+1. Choose the command for the theme you want to use, for example **Switch to Abyss theme**
 1. Select `Enter` to run the command.

     :::image type="complex" source="./media/customize-theme-command-menu.png" alt-text="The list of themes in the command menu" lightbox="./media/customize-theme-command-menu.png":::